christopherahern/jespersen-cycle-middle-english/README.md

     git clone https://github.com/christopherahern/jespersens-cycle-middle-english.git

-Change directories to the cloned repository and create a symbolic link to your copy of your local copy of the [PPCME2](https://www.ling.upenn.edu/hist-corpora/PPCME2-RELEASE-4/index.html):
+Change directories to the cloned repository and create a symbolic link to the root directory of your copy of your local copy of the [PPCME2](https://www.ling.upenn.edu/hist-corpora/PPCME2-RELEASE-4/index.html):

     ln -s <location of PPCME2> corpus